Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Theoretical Comparison Between LOO and Shapley Value

 \begin{Df}[Differential privacy] $\mathcal{A}:\mathcal{D}^N\rightarrow \mathcal{H}$ is $(\epsilon,\delta)$-differentially private if for all $R\subseteq \mathcal{H}$ and for all $D,D'\in \mathcal{D}^N$ such that $D$ and $D'$ differ only in one data instance: $P[\mathcal{A}(D)\in R]\leq e^\epsilon P[\mathcal{A}(D')\in R] + \delta$. \end{Df}

-By definition, differential private learning algorithms will hide the influence of one training point on the model performance.
-Thus, intuitively, it will be more difficult to differentiate ``good'' data from ``bad'' ones for differentially private models.
-We will show that the Shapley value could have more disciminative power than the LOO value when the learning algorithms satisfy DP.
+By definition, differentially private learning algorithms hide the influence of one training point on the model performance.
+Thus, it may be more difficult to differentiate ``good'' data from ``bad'' ones for differentially private models.
+We will show that the Shapley value could have more discriminative power than the LOO value when the learning algorithms satisfy DP.

-The following theorem states that for differentially private learning algorithms, the values of training data are gradually indistinguishable from dummy points set as the training size grows larger using both the LOO and the Shapley value measures; nonetheless, the value differences vanish faster for the LOO value than the Shapley value.
+The following theorem states that for differentially private algorithms, the values of training data are gradually indistinguishable from each other as the training size grows larger using both the LOO and the Shapley value measures; nonetheless, the value differences vanish faster for the LOO value than the Shapley value.